RALEx147/csci349_2021sp/README.md

 #### This is a 300 level elective on data mining with Professor King.

 ## About me
 #### I am Robb Alexander and I am a senior at Bucknell University graduating with a bachelor of science in Computer Science and a double major in philosophy.
+I was born in Shanghai China to an American Father and a Chinese Mother, eventually leaving and attending a boarding school for highschool and then college.

 ## Skills
 #### I am interested in blockchain and cryptocurrency, specifically smart contract technology (i.e. ethereum, eos, neo).